Finic8/zbectl/README.md

 ### zbectl update
 Updates grub.cfg.
 Run this after a GRUB update.

+### zbectl mount target [mountpoint]
+Mounts the target environment to /pool/ROOT/target or specified mountpoint.

+### zbectl unmount target
+Unmounts the target environment.

+### zbectl chroot target [command]
+Mounts the target environment to default mountpoint and chroots into it.
+Optionally specify command to run inside the chroot.
+The target gets unmounted after the command exits.

 ### zbectl install [grub arguments]
 For EFI booting only.
 Installs grub to /boot/efi and and updates the config.
 Additional arguments are passed to grub-install.